Smith to Battle for City Council Seat

 On Monday, a third candidate, Felicia Williams, also announced her plans to run for the office.

 Williams is a community organizer and historian who has researched and tackled issues of gentrification impacting Portland’s black community.
+Her day job is managing a biotech company.
 She is also an Air Force veteran and serves as president of the Downtown Neighborhood Association.